Tyrn/wei/the-insider-en.typ

 Space Army) and five senators.

      They spent a  while arguing  about  where to conduct the talks.
-Shavash told them to  fly to Assalah  - just land on  the  field and  we'll meet you there.
+Shavash told them to  fly to Assalah---just land on  the  field and  we'll meet you there.
 However,  Bemish didn't like  that idea.
 The  belligerent financier somehow  happened to become one  of the key  figures during the talks and he was especially appreciated by  the army people who had insisted on immediate cancellation  of  the negotiations.
 Bemish  claimed  that  as  the  Assalah spaceport director he couldn't guarantee the safety of the landing on purely technical  grounds.
-It was  not a joke - there were almost no qualified air traffic  controllers  left and  the  few  that were still  around  had  been crapping in their pants with fright for three days in a row.
+It was  not a joke---there were almost no qualified air traffic  controllers  left and  the  few  that were still  around  had  been crapping in their pants with fright for three days in a row.